The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: On moduli spaces of ray class data

 Thus, $(\r,\beta) = \tilde\Upsilon_\mm([3\sqrt{3}\OO])$, and the class $[3\sqrt{3}\OO]$ is imprimitive.
 (It can similarly be checked that $\tilde\Omega_\mm(\r,\beta)$ is imprimitive in the cases $\mm = 3\sqrt{3}\Z+9\Z$, $\mm = (3\sqrt{3}+3)\Z+9\Z$, and $\mm = (3\sqrt{3}+6)\Z+9\Z$.
 It follows that the same is true for subideals of these.) \end{egz} This example shows the necessity of working with the pathologies of the ray class monoids to describe all RM points in terms of ideal-theoretic data defining zeta functions.

-Finally, we briefly note some consequences of the reduction theory for binary quadratic forms for our correspondence.
-These are important for certain intermediate functions used in \Cref{sec:partialzero} that will be defined in terms of continued fraction expansions corresponding to reduced representatives.
+Finally, we note some consequences of the reduction theory for binary quadratic forms for our correspondence.
+These are important for intermediate steps in \Cref{sec:partialzero} that use continued fraction expansions corresponding to reduced representatives.

 \begin{defn} Let $\A \in \Clt_{\mm\infty_1\infty_2}(\OO)$ (resp.~$\Clt_{\mm\infty_2}(\OO)$), and write

 We say that $(\r, \beta)$ is a \textit{reduced} representative of $\tilde\Upsilon_\mm(\A)$ (resp.~$\Upsilon_\mm(\A)$) if $-1 \leq r_1 < 0$, $0 \leq r_2 < 1$, and $0 < \rho_2(\beta) < 1 < \rho_1(\beta)$. \end{defn}